nodejs/node/doc/api/repl.markdown

 TCP sockets.

-By starting a REPL from a Unix socket-based server instead of stdin, you can connect to a long-running node process without restarting it.
+By starting a REPL from a Unix socket-based server instead of stdin, you can connect to a long-running io.js process without restarting it.

 For an example of running a "full-featured" (`terminal`) REPL over a `net.Server` and `net.Socket` instance, see: https://gist.github.com/2209310